 What is Title Insurance?

 An Owner’s Title Insurance Policy protects the purchaser of real property from title defects that arise after the purchase of property.
-It is purchased for a one-time premium at closing and offers protection for as long as the Buyer or her heirs have an interest in the property.
+It is purchased for a one-time premium at closing and offers protection for as long as the buyer or her heirs have an interest in the property.
 The insured is fully protected against losses, including the cost of legal defense, should a title issue arise that was not uncovered by the title exam.
 Most lenders require borrowers to purchase a “Lender’s Policy” which protects the lender against losses from title defects.
 A Lender’s Policy does not protect the borrower.

 Why would I need Title Insurance if you’ve already examined title?

 In Massachusetts, a title examination is customarily limited to a search of 50 years worth of records.
 Title issues on record which are older than 50 years will not be discovered.
 Further, a title examination is limited to the documents that are part of the public record at the Registry of Deeds.
-A Title Examiner makes no determination as to forgeries, the mental capacity of the document’s signor, the actual legal effectiveness of recorded documents, or the existence other unknown, missing documents.
+A Title Examiner makes no determination as to forgeries, the mental capacity of the document’s signer, the actual legal effectiveness of recorded documents, or the existence of other unknown, missing documents.
 Obtaining an owner’s policy is least expensive at the time of closing and is highly recommended as an important protection for the purchaser of real estate.

 How long will the entire closing process take?

-What do I need to do to prepare for Closing?
+What do I need to do to prepare for closing?

 The best way to prepare for closing is to follow your attorney’s and real estate agent’s instructions.
 Many of the documents necessary for closing will be prepared or obtained by your attorney.
 As far as what to bring to closing, be sure to remember your photo identification as it is necessary for notarizing various documents and your checkbook to pay for any last minute adjustments to the Settlement Statement.
-For an in depth discussion of what to expect at a real estate closing, read our three part series The Closing.
+For an in-depth discussion of what to expect at a real estate closing, read our three-part series The Closing.

-How must I bring my funds to Closing?
+How must I bring my funds to closing?

 Oftentimes, buyers will need to bring considerable sums to closing.
-A buyer will not be granted access to the property until all funds are available to be transferred to the Seller.
-To guarantee that the funds are available at the time of closing, Buyers are required to bring a Certified Bank Check or send funds via bank wire.
+A buyer will not be granted access to the property until all funds are available to be transferred to the seller.
+To guarantee that the funds are available at the time of closing, buyers are required to bring a Certified Bank Check or send funds via bank wire.
 It is often the case that the amount due will change slightly at closing due to last minute adjustments.
 Prudent buyers will bring personal checks to closing to pay for any additional small sums due at closing.

-Does my spouse need to come to the Closing, and for that matter, do I?
+Does my spouse need to come to the closing, and for that matter, do I?

 With the exception of certain, very limited circumstances, the answer to this question is a strong YES.
 While you may be the only borrower, your spouse will be required to sign important documentation from the lender; for example, a federal Truth in Lending Disclosure Statement.
 Only with advanced permission, in very limited circumstances, will a lender allow a borrower to authorize an individual to sign on her behalf through a power of attorney.